jtakayama/makahiki-installation-python-scripts/README.md

 The python273_sclinstall.py file was tested on CentOS 6.4 i386
 (x86 architecture) and CentOS 6.4 x86_64 (x64 architecture).
 It was
-intended for use on RHEL and CentOS 6.
+intended for use on RHEL and CentOS 6, where it executes an SCL installation of Python 2.7.3.

 The redhat_installer.py file and its subscripts were tested on CentOS 6.4 i386 and CentOS 6.4 x86_64.
 They were intended for use on RHEL